-Most startups today can be classified as either “high tech” or “tech enabled.”
+Most startups today can be classified as either “high tech” or “tech-enabled.”

 High Tech Startups

-These are the companies that have to invent something just to exist.
-When Jobs and Wozniak put together the first Apple computer, they were building something that barely existed to that point - a home computer.
+When Steve Jobs and Steve Wozniak put together the first Apple computer, they were building something that barely existed to that point - a home computer.
 They had to come up with new circuit boards, write an operating system, and order custom parts from suppliers just to make their first product.

 This is a high tech startup.
 It’s an extremely risky application of technology to a novel area, and it usually requires an R&D phase, several rounds of prototyping, and then slow adoption in an uncertain market.
 If a high tech startup works, the payoff is huge, but if it doesn’t - and they usually don’t - everyone who threw money at it will lose (see Theranos).

 At Draft.dev, we create technical content for startups looking to reach software engineers.
 Stop begging your engineers to write blog posts and build a high-quality, reliable content engine today.

 There are a few things to watch for when deciding where a startup falls on the high tech vs. tech-enabled spectrum.
 High tech startups tend to:

 - Have a long “go to market” time

 - Rely on innovative patents

 - Be based on academic research